anthonychu/durable-entities-agents/README.md

 # Durable Entities Agents

-A light-weight SDK for running distributed, stateful OpenAI Agents SDK agents on Azure Functions.
+A light-weight helper SDK for running distributed, stateful AI Agents (OpenAI Agents SDK and Pydantic AI) on Azure Functions using Durable Entities for session state.

 ## Main goals

-- Build agents using the OpenAI Agents SDK and run them on Azure Functions with built-in serverless scale and conversation state management, without extensive knowledge of Azure Functions
+- Build agents using either the OpenAI Agents SDK or Pydantic AI and run them on Azure Functions with built-in serverless scale and conversation (session) state management, without deep knowledge of Durable Functions / Entities.
-- Compose agents into complex workflows with Durable Functions orchestrations
+- Compose agents into complex workflows with Durable Functions orchestrations.

 ## Features

-- **OpenAI Agents SDK** integration: Build agents using the OpenAI Agents SDK.
+- **OpenAI Agents SDK integration**: Build agents using the OpenAI Agents SDK.
+- **Pydantic AI integration**: Build agents using the Pydantic AI library.
-- **Stateful AI Agents**: Agent conversation (session) state is automatically maintained.
-Each conversation with an agent is backed by a durable entity but no knowledge of Durable Functions is needed.
+- **Stateful AI Agents**: Conversation (session) state automatically maintained in Durable Entities.
-- **RESTful API**: Includes simple, built-in HTTP endpoints for interacting with agents.
+- **Unified RESTful API**: HTTP endpoint `/api/run_agent/{agent_name}/{session_id}` works for both OpenAI and Pydantic AI agents.
-- **Multi-Agent Orchestration**: Compose multiple stateful agents into complex workflows using Durable Functions orchestrations.
+- **Multi-Agent Orchestration**: Compose stateful agents in Durable Functions orchestrations.
-- **Human-in-the-Loop**: See travel planner for an approval workflow.
+- **Human-in-the-Loop**: Travel planner scenario shows approval workflow.

 ## Usage Overview

+You can register OpenAI Agents SDK agents, Pydantic AI agents, or both.
+Each agent gets a durable entity-based session.

-### Adding New Agents
+### Adding New Agents (OpenAI Agents SDK)

-For a single agent, almost no knowledge of Azure Functions is needed to make it serverless and stateful.
+For a single agent, almost no knowledge of Azure Functions is required.

 1. Build an agent using the OpenAI Agents SDK